 Verta endpoints provide easy access to the build details and run logs.
 The Build ID, model details are appended each time the endpoint is updated with a new release.

 Autoscaling capabilities allow the system to adapt to changing query loads.
-Verta models are always warm, i.e., there is always at least one copy of a deployed model running and can instantly serve requests.
-You can define your scale-up and scale-down replica configuration and choose to trigger autoscaling based on memory utilization, CPU utilization, or the number of requests per worker.
+Verta models are always warm, i.e there is always at least one copy of a deployed model running and can instantly serve requests.
+Verta manages replicas of models to ensure models scale based on traffic patterns.
+You can define your scale-up and scale-down replica configuration and choose to trigger auto scaling based on memory utilization, CPU utilization, or the number of requests per worker.

 The rollout strategy lets you define how you want to deploy or update your service.
 You can choose direct or canary rollouts for endpoints.

-Direct rollout - With the direct rollout, all your workloads are instantly switched to the new model version.
+With the direct rollout, all your workloads are quickly switched to the new model version.

 Once an endpoint is live, you can perform different levels of updates.

-Make a dynamic update to the endpoint using the same build by changing autoscaling parameters or enabling/disabling autoscaling.
+- Make a dynamic update to the endpoint by changing autoscaling parameters or enabling/disabling autoscaling.

-Perform a completely new roll-out using a different image and configuring all the deployment parameters from scratch.
+- Perform a completely new roll-out using a different image